• Skip to primary navigation

 Asymmetrical Poncho Made From Rectangles

-Two simple shapes is all it takes to make this beginner poncho pattern.
+Two simple shapes is all it takes to make this rustic design.
 Enjoy effortlessly cool style that you create with your own two hands!
 Guest design by Bonnie May Blue.

 Get the Pattern